-Again, as with the email.Parser module, you aren't limited to the functionality of the bundled generator; you could write one from scratch yourself.
+Again, as with the email.parser module, you aren't limited to the functionality of the bundled generator; you could write one from scratch yourself.
 However the bundled generator knows how to generate most email in a standards-compliant way, should handle MIME and non-MIME email messages just fine, and is designed so that the transformation from flat text, to a message structure via the Parser class, and back to flat text, is idempotent (the input is identical to the output).

-Here are the public methods of the Generator class:
+Here are the public methods of the Generator class, imported from the email.generator module:

 '''

-{\bf class} \ {\bf Generator} \ ( \ outfp \big[, \ mangle\from\\big[, \ maxheaderlen \ \big] \ \big] \ )
+class Generator(outfp[, mangle_from[, maxheaderlen]])

 '''